18F/18f.gsa.gov/_posts/2016-10-28-california-takes-new-approach-procurement.md

-The Technology Transformation Service recently held an industry day to talk to the private sector community about our vision, our projects, and how government technolgoy vendors can work together to bring modern digital services to the federal government.
+The Technology Transformation Service recently held an industry day to talk to the private sector community about our vision, our projects, and how government technology vendors can work together to bring modern digital services to the federal government.
 For that event, Stuart Drown from the California Government Operations Agency recorded a short video talking about 18F’s work with California on their Child Welfare Services system.